-A transdisciplinary network to promote revitalization of rivers and the landscapes/riverscapes, cities and neighborhoods that co-exist with them
+A transdisciplinary network to promote ecologically and socially inclusive revitalization of rivers and the landscapes/riverscapes, cities and neighborhoods that co-exist with them.

 Exploring the river-city nexus

 River Cities as Method (RCM) is a multi-sited working group under the Urban Knowledge Network Asia at IIAS, established to pursue action research on the river-city nexus in different parts of the world.
 The river-city nexus provides a lens through which to critically analyse relationships between human settlements and rivers over time, as well as a platform to engage in collective action to revitalise local river ecosystems and the communities adjacent to these rivers.